pierluigiferrari/ssd_keras/README.md

 #### 3.4 Using a different base network architecture

 If you want to build a different base network architecture, you could use `keras_ssd7.py` as a template.
-Put together the base network you want and create classifier and anchor box layers on top of each network layer from which you would like to make predictions.
-Create two classifier heads for each, one for localization, one for classification.
+It provides documentation and comments to help you turn it into a deeper network easily.
+Put together the base network you want and add create predictor and anchor box layers on top of each network layer from which you would like to make predictions.
+Create two predictor heads for each, one for localization, one for classification.

 ### 4. Dependencies